stevebuik/Graphvizforce-Lightning/doc/development.md

 Login to the dev hub org using this command: (a new browser window will open)

+Note : keep the hub org browser window open, it's needed in the next step.

 `sfdx force:auth:web:login --setdefaultdevhubusername --setalias my-hub-org`

+Link the packaging DE org:

+Contact us to get access to the packaging org so that you can add a *Namespace Registry* to your hub org.

+Then [follow these instructions](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_reg_namespace.htm) to link to the packaging DE org.

+You no longer need to keep the hub org open in the browser once linked.

 Now you are ready to create a new scratch org: